SeeWatson/ga4-standard-data-layer/events/subscriptions/unsubscribe.md

 # Unsubscribe

-Fire whenever a user subscribes to something.
+Fire whenever a user unsubscribes from something.
 This typically is used for subscriptions to email lists, but could actually represent terminating any subscription.

 ## Javascript Code